Toubou people: Genetics

-According to a study published in The American Journal of Human Genetics (Haber et al. 2016) that examined Y-DNA haplogroups from samples obtained from 75 Toubou men, haplogroups associated with paternal Eurasian ancestry were present at rates of 34% for R1b, 31% for T1a, and 1% for J1.
-The African associated haplogroup E-M78 were present at rates of 28%, while E-M81 appeared at a rate of 5%.
-The study also found that 20-30% of Toubou autosomal DNA was Eurasian in origin, and their African ancestral component was best represented by Laal-speaking populations.
-The most likely source of this Eurasian DNA, according to the analysis, would be a population originating among Near Eastern farmers during the Neolithic Revolution.
-In contrast, Near Eastern populations scored African ancestry at a rate of 7%-14% (Yemen) to 0.7%-5% (Lebanese Christians).
-Other ethnic groups in the Chad, such as the Sara people and the Laal speakers had considerably lower Eurasian admixture, at only 0.3%-2% (Sara) and 1.25%-4.5% (Laal).
+According to a study published in The American Journal of Human Genetics (Haber et al. 2016) that examined Y-DNA haplogroups from samples obtained from 75 Toubou men, haplogroups associated with paternal Eurasian ancestry were present at rates of 34% for R1b (R1b-V88), 31% for T1a, and 1% for J1.
+The North African associated haplogroup E-M78 were present at rates of 28%, while E-M81 appeared at a rate of 5%.
+The study also found that 20–30% of Toubou autosomal DNA was Eurasian in origin, and their African ancestral component was best represented by Laal-speaking populations.
+The most likely source of this Eurasian DNA, according to the analysis, was central European Neolithic farmers (Linearbandkeramik culture).
+Other ethnic groups in the Chad, such as the Sara people and the Laal speakers had considerably lower Eurasian admixture, at only 0.3–2% (Sara) and 1.25–4.5% (Laal).

+In 2019, B Lorente-Galdos using whole genome analysis, found that in the two Northeastern Sub-Saharan samples, this Western Eurasian ancestry in their Toubou sample was 31.4%, and it was 14.9% for the East African Bantu.
+The Toubou also maintained similar genetic distance to other Sub-Saharan samples, but was also genetically close to North African and non-African samples.
+The Eurasian component in the North African individuals was present at high rates of 84.9% for the Saharawi, and 76.0% for the Libyan.
+North African samples were closer to Eurasian populations than to Sub-Saharan populations, implying that the Sahara Desert might have represented a major barrier within Africa.
+In contrast, the three Khoisan groups presented significantly small proportions of a Eurasian component (3.83–4.11%).

 Society

 Livelihood

-Toubou life centers on raising and herding their livestock, or on farming the scattered oases where they cultivate dates and grain and legumes.
+Toubou life centers on raising and herding their livestock, or on farming the scattered oases where they cultivate dates, grain and legumes.
 Their herds include dromedaries, goats, cattle, donkeys and sheep.
-The livestock is a major part of their wealth, and they trade the animals.
-The livestock is also used as a part of dowry payment during marriage, either as one where the groom's family agrees to pay to the bride's family in exchange for the bride, or, states Catherine Baroin, it is given by the bride's kin to supply the young couple with economic resources in order to start a family.
+Livestock is a major part of their wealth, and trade.
+Livestock is also used as a part of dowry payment during marriage, either as one where the groom's family agrees to pay to the bride's family in exchange for the bride, or it is given by the bride's kin to supply the young couple with economic resources in order to start a family.

-In a few places, the Toubou also mine salt and natron, a salt-like substance which is essential in nearly all components of Toubou life from medicinal purposes, as a mixture in chewing tobacco, preservation, tanning, soap production, textiles and for livestock.
+In a few places, the Toubou also mine salt and natron, a salt-like substance which is essential in nearly all components of Toubou life from medicine, as a mixture in chewing tobacco, preservation, tanning, soap production, textiles and for livestock.
 Literacy rates among the Toubou are quite low.